Jayadeva birth controversy: Musicological evidence

+Musicologist Kirtan Narayan Parhi affirms this, with special reference to the talas referred to by Jayadeva :Jayadeva has composed this illustrious Gitagovinda as per the specifications of the Udramagadhi Pravrtti, Ardhamagadhi padasrita Giti, Bhinna Svarasrita Giti and Nava Talasrita Giti.
+The songs of the Gitagovinda are set to talas such as Rupaka, Nihsara, Jati, Astatala and Ekatali which are included in navatalas, commonly used in Odishi (music) till to-day.
+One has to acknowledge that the Gitagovinda was written in order to be sung before Lord Jagannatha and since then (12th century) the recital has been continued as a daily ritual in Srimandira to entertain the Lord.

 The Kaun Banega Crorepati faux pas

 The April 16, 2007 episode of the popular Indian TV game show Kaun Banega Crorepati (KBC III) mentioned Jayadeva as the court poet of king Lakshmanasena of Bengal.
 This triggered an immediate volley of protests by the culture-aware people of Odisha.
 Shah Rukh Khan, the game show's host was denounced for spreading false information.
 The government of Odisha has also demanded an apology from Kaun Banega Crorepati as it claims that the game show "mutilated historical facts" and "hurt the feelings of the people of Odisha".
 The Jayadeva Foundation Trust launched a protest against the TV show.
 Some scholars have expressed concern over the false depiction of Jayadeva's origin by Kaun Banega Crorepati, which they call a "historical humbug".

-Postage stamps commemorating Jayadeva's birth in Odisha
+Postage stamps commemorating Jayadeva's birth

 In July 2009, the government of India's Department of Posts has decided to release 11 stamps in Bhubaneswar to commemorate the birth of Jayadeva.
 One stamp depicts the poet himself, while the other ten show the 10 incarnations of Vishnu, or Dasavatara, that the poet popularized in his epic poem, the Gita Govinda.
 Chief Minister Naveen Patnaik unveiled the stamps at a special function in Jayadev Bhawan.
 The stamps are in the denomination of Rs 5.
 A total of 800,000 stamps were released for sale in Odisha.